Semrush is a popular SaaS platform that specializes in keyword research, competitor analysis, and Google Ad campaign optimization.

 Keyword variations are a list of search phrases that include your keyword and alterations of it.
 Here, you can find keyword inspiration.

-Questions show you the top questions featuring your keyword that people are searching for.
+Questions show you the top questions featuring the keyword that people are searching for.

 Related keywords are search terms that produce similar results to your seed keyword.